-Level of Service (LOS) Standards provides a benchmark for a community to use in determining service demands and needs.
+Level of Service (LOS) Standards provides a bench mark for a community to use in determining service demands and needs.
 LOS standards are given in this plan to show the needs for park space.
 The LOS number represents the acreage of developed park space per 1,000 residents, not including the Douglas Municipal Golf Course.
-The LOS for the entire Douglas General Plan Study Area using the 2020 census figure of 16,531 population and 102 acres of park land was 4.0-acres of park space per 1,000 residents.
+The recommended LOS for the entire Douglas General Plan Study Area using the 2020 census figure of 16,531 population was 4.0-acres of park space per 1,000 residents.
+Currently the City has a LOS of 2.53 acres of parks per 1,000 residents based on the 2024 population.

 The benefit of using LOS is that it provides an unbiased number to use in forecasting park needs and locating and developing park space.
 LOS standards allow us to compare current park facilities over time as population increases with residential growth and annexations.
 The enjoyment of various recreational activities gives cause to consider more specific standards to determine needs for space, structures, equipment, and maintenance.
+The City is currently working on updating the Parks and Recreation Master Plan which will provide further details on the recommended LOS for facilities, park spaces and resource-based outdoor recreation activities (camping, picnicking, bicycling, and hiking) to which Douglas should aspire to.

 To keep up with the projected population growth and to meet the recommended LOS standards, the city will need to develop and add a total of sixty-seven (67) acres of developed parks to the system by the year 2033.
 In addition to the core developed park acreage, the city provides an additional 256.85 acres of golf course, linear and special use parks.
 There are and will continue to be a need for specialized parks that may be incorporated into existing or planned parks, or serve as stand-alone facilities.
 Some of these types of facilities include BMX bicycle tracks, indoor swimming pool, outdoor amphitheater, indoor running track, indoor basketball courts, water park, a dog park, a soccer complex or others.